Ollie-HB/Ollie-HB/README.md

 - **Pair programming:** Established fantastic working relationships with peers in daily pairing sessions, working as both 'driver' and navigator' to achieve shared goals.
 - **Debugging:** Learned the importance of getting visibility when faced with an error and how to follow stack trace messages to find and fix a problem at the source.
 - **Object Oriented-Design:** Can develop and structure applications using objects and classes, having learned how to split a program into smaller, manageable chunks of DRY code.
-- **Databases:** Worked with PostgreSQL, ActiveRecord (ORM), MongoDB and TablePlus to build programs that store data and perform CRUD operations.
+- **Databases:** Worked with PostgreSQL, ActiveRecord (ORM), MongoDB, Mongoose (ODM) and TablePlus to build databases and programs that store data and perform CRUD operations.
 - **API's:** Used GET and POST requests to API's for a number of projects throughout the course, using Postman and testing to deepen my understanding of data transferral.
 - **Agile workflow:** Followed Agile development processes to build projects as part of a team, complimented by various technologies; detailed planning (Excalidraw), tickets (Trello), sprints, retros (Miro), daily standups and iterative development.